halX9000/Kaggle-30-Days-of-ML/Day 3/README.md

 Assignments:
 1. [Read this tutorial].
 2. [Complete this exercise].
-(If you are logged in Kaggle, open the links in incognito mode).
+(If you are logged in Kaggle, open the link in incognito mode).

 [Read this tutorial]: https://www.kaggle.com/colinmorris/functions-and-getting-help?utm_medium=email&utm_source=gamma&utm_campaign=thirty-days-of-ml&utm_content=day-3